 Here we use a European lab to help with the diagnosis, also, where possible, checking for some of the co-infections that are injected into the body along with Lyme disease, such as Bartonella, Babesia, Yersinia and many others.

 Dr Piper has trained in association with ILADS which is the international Lyme disease Association and associated infections.
 Her most recent conferences have been in Antwerp at the International conference on chronic pathologies in September; again in London on December 1, 2017.
 She works in association with and with the support of the current European President of ILADS, based in Belgium and the Netherlands.
 She is a Committee member of the British Society of Environmental Medicine and in November 2020 organised and Chaired their London Conference on Inflammation.

-We know how to support detoxification systems in the body to allow bio toxins to be properly excreted.
+We know how to support detoxification in the body to allow bio toxins to be properly excreted.

 Hormonal support is key as these systems become very exhausted in the body’s bid to cope with the infections.
 This can include support not only with HRT in men or women, but also knowledge of how to support the adrenal and thyroid gland.

 A tick bite needs immediate cover with antibiotics.
 Don’t let anyone tell you otherwise.
-Ticks are natures dirty needle and immediately infect us with many illnesses at once.
+Ticks are nature’s dirty needle and immediately infect us with many illnesses at once.
 Nature does not just deliver infections one at a time through such a delivery system as a tick.

 Please also remember that in many patients with Lyme disease, there is no history of a tick bite at all.
 There is some uncertainty about exactly how the disease is transmitted and therefore if you are in doubt, you must ask for a test but bear in mind that with antibody tests, the diagnosis can be easily missed.
-You therefore may need to request referral to a tropical diseases or infectious diseases expert team.